SDCC: "Batman: The Killing Joke" Cast & Crew Debuts Film at Comic-Con International

 The book’s writer at the time, Simonson, knew of this desire by Harras, and her thoughts on the subject instantly went towards the idea of a military leader.

 At the same time, Harras separately went to the book’s new artist, Rob Liefeld.
-Tasked with the idea of coming up with a new leader for the team (and perhaps even with the suggestion by Harras of “a bionic eye might look cool”), Liefeld began sketching out ideas.
+Tasked with the idea of coming up with a new leader for the team (and perhaps even with the suggestion by Harras of “a bionic eye might look cool”), Liefeld began consulting his sketchebook.

-One of his sketches was for a character with a bionic eye who Liefeld intended as the new leader of the New Mutants, a time traveling soldier from the future.
+One of his sketches was for a character with a bionic eye who Liefeld could see as the new leader of the New Mutants, a time traveling soldier from the future.
+Note that Simonson also was thinking about a time traveler when she was thinking about the pitch for the character.

 Harras approved these sketches, and the character was to be added to the book.